mikalai-hryb/notes/terraform.md

   * Config-driven import is a plannable operation, not a state operation.
 Import operations can be executed in bulk and are now part of the standard plan and apply cycle
 * The matching resource code has to be manually written
   * You can use `terraform plan -generate-config-out=generated_resources.tf` to automatically create the matching resource blocks

+### What is the difference between Terraform CLI and HCP Terraform workspaces?

+Terraform CLI workspaces are associated with a specific working directory and isolate multiple state files in the same working directory, letting you manage multiple groups of resources with a single configuration.

+HCP Terraform workspaces are required.
+They represent all of the collections of infrastructure in an organization.
+They are also a major component of role-based access in HCP Terraform.

+### Terraform and sso